-The Complaint was filed in English with the WIPO Arbitration and Mediation Center (the "Center") on April 7, 2022.
-On April 7, 2022, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
-On April 8, 2022, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Domain Name which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to the Complainant on April 8, 2022, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amended Complaint in English on April 15, 2022.
+The Complaint was filed in English with the WIPO Arbitration and Mediation Center (the "Center") on January 12, 2023.
+On January 12, 2023, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
+On January 23, 2023, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Domain Name which differed from the named Respondent (UNKNOWN/"please contact our customer service to acquire it") and contact information in the Complaint.
+The Center sent an email communication to the Complainant on January 24, 2023, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complainant filed an amended Complaint in English on January 31, 2023.

-On April 8, 2022, the Center transmitted an email communication to the Parties in English and Chinese regarding the language of the proceeding.
-On April 15, 2022, the Complainant submitted its request that English be the language of the proceeding.
+On January 24, 2023, the Center sent an email in English and Chinese to the Parties regarding the language of the proceeding.
+The Complainant confirmed its request that English be the language of the proceeding on January 26, 2023.
 The Respondent did not comment on the language of the proceeding.